 Follow these steps if the hood won't open normally:

-1. Remove the screws from the left front wheel liner and lower the front skid plate to access the hood release cable.
+1. Use a screwdriver to remove the screws from the inboard side of the left front wheel liner.

+2. Lower the front skid plate to access the hood release cable.